 A segment's Unique ID is stored in both the segment branch and the VTOC entry for the segment, and must match at segment activation time.
 A mismatch indicates an error, called a connection failure, that prevents activation.

-NSS modified all file system procedures to check that type and version are correct, size is in range for variable sized items, and owner is correct, before accessing an instance of a marked structure.
-If invalid values are found, or a loop that traverses a threaded list runs too long, the bad_dir_ condition is signaled.
+NSS modified every file system procedure to check, before accessing any main-memory instance of a marked structure, that type and version are correct, size is in range for variable sized items, and owner is correct.
+If invalid values are found, or a loop that traverses a threaded list runs too long, the file system signals bad_dir_ condition.
 The in-line processing cost of checking these items was not measurable: it was less than the resolution of standard benchmarks.

-155 gate entry points in eight Multics gate segments establish handlers for bad_dir_.
+155 gate entry points in eight Multics gate segments establish PL/I condition handlers for the condition bad_dir_.
+These condition handlers are code that is invoked by the fault handling machinery if an error occurs in code invoked by the gate entry.
 The actual machinery for establishing the handler for bad_dir_ is in gate_macros.
-When bad_dir_ is raised, the on-unit unwinds the stack (executing any cleanup on-units), invokes verify_lock$verify_lock_bad_dir, which cleans up hardcore locks and runs the directory salvager on any locked directories, and then retries the call once.
-If the fault occurs again, it crawls out to the user ring (see below).
+When the condition bad_dir_ is raised, the on-unit unwinds the stack (executing any cleanup on-units), invokes verify_lock$verify_lock_bad_dir, which cleans up hardcore locks and runs the directory salvager on any locked directories, and then retries the call once.
+If the fault occurs again, the condition handler crawls out to the user ring (see below).

 The directory salvager is invoked by a handler for any unexpected fault that occurs during a file system operation.
 The program salv_dir_checker_ salvages a directory by examining and validating every object contained in the directory.
 The salvager validates every value before using it; for each object, it verifies the structural integrity of the object first, using the structure marking data, and then verifies the object content.
 After structure is validated, object content can be checked: for example, names must be unique and consist of valid characters.
 Some substructures of a directory, such as hash tables, are rebuilt completely on every salvage.

 Crash recovery in post-NSS Multics does not visit every directory looking for damage; the system just restarts.
-The structure checks performed at every access to a directory item detect and trigger the salvage of damaged directories if and when they are used.
+The structure checks performed with every access to a directory item will detect damaged directories and trigger their salvage if and when they are used.
 The system is available for users not requiring a damaged directory, and a multi-CPU system can salvage multiple directories in parallel.
 If an installation wishes to salvage all directories, a parallel driver that walks the directory tree, triggering the directory salvager when needed, can be run by operator command.

 After NSS was introduced, the online Volume Dumper was created.
 Like BOS SAVE, it dumps a whole physical volume to tape, but it can run while Multics is running.
 This facility has the speed of SAVE but the flexibility of the hierarchy dumper.
 System operators perform scheduled volume dumps of all file system physical volumes on a regular basis, and use them to restore a volume's contents in case of data loss.
 Files modified after the volume dump was taken are then reloaded from incremental dump tapes.